2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/001_Maths/003_Geometry.md

 Given the formulas we've seen earlier, and doing some thinking, we can easily project a point onto any straight line.
 Let's see how to do it.

+First of all, the line we will projecting onto will have equation $y=mx+q$, just as in the slope-intercept formula.

 We will assume that we have a point $P(x_p,y_p)$ that we want to project onto a line $r$ with equation $y=mx+q$, with $m \neq 0$ (thus excluding horizontal lines).
 We will call the projected point "P onto r" with the name $P_r(x_r,y_r)$.

 ![Projecting the point P onto the line r](./images/maths/projection.svg){width=40%}